 Take a Break

 After a morning of running from attraction to attraction experiencing some of our favorites, a nice break is in order.
 Woody’s Lunch Box in Toy Story Land is a perfect little pit stop.
-You can rest your feet at the cute Mini Babybel® picnic tables, which offer some much-needed shade under their umbrellas.

 I also use a break as a time for the family to reapply sunscreen and lip balm with SPF, as sun protection is super important to us!